Franktorio/franktorio-xsouls-lab/README.md

      BOT_TOKEN = "your_discord_bot_token"
      API_PORT = 8000
      LOCAL_KEY = "your_secure_api_key"
-     # ... see vars.py.example for all options, use
+     # ... see vars.py.example for all options (use python automations/tests/validate_config.py to validate config)
      ```

 4. **Initialize databases**